knickers/clear/README.md

 	* You don't have to write a database model if you don't want to!
 	* You don't even have to include `clear` if you don't want to!

+## Clear::defaults

-## Clear::defaults(array $array, array $defaults): array
+Function Signature: `Clear::defaults(array $input, array $defaults): array`

-`Clear::defaults` will return a new array with only the specified values extracted from the given array.
+Returns a new array with only the specified values extracted from the given array.
 It will also fill in any allowed missing values and throw exceptions for required values.
+Can be used for validating user input forms.

 ```php
 $model->insert(Clear::defaults($_POST, array(